5-Day Oahu Itinerary with Kids: The Perfect Family Vacation Plan

 Morning and Afternoon: Arrival and Getting Oriented

-Most mainland flights arrive in Honolulu between late morning and early afternoon.
-After you collect your bags and pick up your rental car -- and yes, you absolutely need a rental car for this itinerary -- head straight to your hotel or vacation rental in Waikiki.
-I know it is tempting to start sightseeing immediately, but resist the urge.
-Let the kids change into swimsuits, slather on that sunscreen, and spend the first few hours just playing in the sand.
+Most mainland flights land in Honolulu late morning to early afternoon.
+Pick up your bags and your rental car (yes, you absolutely need a rental car for this itinerary), drive to your hotel or rental in Waikiki.
+Tempting to start sightseeing immediately.
+Resist.
+Let the kids change into swimsuits, slather on the sunscreen, and play in the sand for a few hours.

-Waikiki Beach is perfect for day one because the water is calm, the sand is soft, and everything you need is within walking distance.
-The stretch of beach fronting the Royal Hawaiian and Moana Surfrider hotels tends to be the most family-friendly, with gentle waves that are ideal for little ones.
-If your kids are old enough and interested, this is also a great spot to book a beginner surf lesson -- the waves here break softly and the instructors are used to working with children.
+Waikiki Beach is perfect for day one.
+Calm water, soft sand, everything you need within walking distance.
+The stretch fronting the Royal Hawaiian and Moana Surfrider tends to be the most family-friendly with gentle waves ideal for little ones.
+If your kids are old enough and curious, this is also a great spot for a beginner surf lesson - the waves break softly and Brah Kimo and the other Waikiki instructors are used to working with kids.

-Transport tip: If you are staying in Waikiki, consider skipping the rental car for day one.
-Traffic in and out of Waikiki can be frustrating, and you will not need a car until your Diamond Head and Hanauma Bay day.
-Pick up the car on the morning of day two instead, which saves you a day of parking fees that most Waikiki hotels charge between thirty and fifty dollars per night.
+Transport tip: If you're staying in Waikiki, consider skipping the rental car for day one.
+Traffic in and out of Waikiki can be brutal, and you don't actually need a car until your Diamond Head and Hanauma Bay day.
+Pick the car up the morning of day two and skip the parking fee that most Waikiki hotels charge ($30-$50/night).

 Evening: Sunset Dinner at Duke's Waikiki

 For your first night, walk along the beach to Duke's Waikiki at the Outrigger Waikiki Beach Resort.
-This is not a hidden gem -- it is one of the most well-known restaurants on the island -- but there is a reason for that.
-The oceanfront setting is spectacular, the food is solid, and it is genuinely family-friendly.
-Ask for a table on the Barefoot Bar lanai if you can.
-The kids can dig their toes in the sand while you watch the sun melt into the Pacific.
+Not a hidden gem, but there's a reason it's famous.
+Oceanfront setting is spectacular, food is solid, genuinely family-friendly.
+Ask for a table on the Barefoot Bar lanai.
+The kids can dig their toes into sand while you watch the sun melt into the Pacific.

-Order the hula pie for dessert.
-I know, every guidebook says this, but when your five-year-old's face lights up at a slice of macadamia nut ice cream pie the size of their head, you will understand why.
-Get there by 5:00 PM to put your name in, because the wait can stretch past an hour during peak season.
-If the wait is too long, Hula Grill next door has a similar vibe with slightly shorter lines and an equally good kids menu.
+Order the hula pie.
+I know, every guidebook says this.
+When your six-year-old's face lights up at a slice of macadamia nut ice cream pie the size of his head, you'll get it.
+Get there by 5 PM to put your name in - the wait can stretch past an hour at peak.
+If it's too long, Hula Grill next door has a similar vibe with shorter lines and an equally good kids menu.

 Day 2: Diamond Head and Hanauma Bay